djangbahevans/teleport/rfd/0192-oci-join.md

 signed headers and never make the request.
-- The node will create a second signed request, this time to `https://auth.{region}.oraclecloud.com/v1/authentication/authenticateClient`, and include the signed headers from the preivous request as the payload (the authenticateClient route is not documented in the Oracle docs, but the [request](https://docs.oracle.com/en-us/iaas/api/#/en/identity-dp/v1/datatypes/AuthenticateClientDetails) and [response](https://docs.oracle.com/en-us/iaas/api/#/en/identity-dp/v1/datatypes/AuthenticateClientResult)
+- The node will create a second signed request, this time to `https://auth.{region}.oraclecloud.com/v1/authentication/authenticateClient`, and include the signed headers from the previous request as the payload (the authenticateClient route is not documented in the Oracle docs, but the [request](https://docs.oracle.com/en-us/iaas/api/#/en/identity-dp/v1/datatypes/AuthenticateClientDetails) and [response](https://docs.oracle.com/en-us/iaas/api/#/en/identity-dp/v1/datatypes/AuthenticateClientResult)